CADWRDeltaModeling/HelloSCHISM/_sources/helloschism.rst.txt

 #.
 Obtain SCHISM and follow the installation instructions and prerequisites

    * On Linux you will have to compile the model.
-   * On Windows, you will need precompiled Bay-Delta executables (found in “./software/schism_windows_5.10_build”).
+   * On Windows, you will need precompiled Bay-Delta executables (found in “./software/schism_windows10_5.10_build” or "./software/schism_windows11_5.11_build").

 #.
 Navigate to "./module_data/**m1_hello_schism**"
 #.
 Make sure that the tools are accessible and schism build directory is on path (See :ref:`Getting Started <getstart>`).